Welcome to my journaling and death work.

 - Exploring how you wish to be remembered

-- Sitting with grief
+- Being with grief

 - Continuing connection with a loved one who has died